Meet the Kentucky Derby horses running in the 2026 race

 Renegade drew the No. 1 post for the Derby, the innermost position in the starting gate where horses are at risk of getting boxed in between the rail and the rest of the field and falling behind early in the race.
 The post hasn't produced a Derby winner since Ferdinand won in 1986, and the last contender from the post to finish in the top three was Lookin At Lee, who came in second in 2017.

 Renegade and the other horses qualified for the Derby by accruing points from races held as long ago as last September.
-The bay colt won the Arkansas Derby in March and Florida's Sam F. Davis Stakes in February, where fellow Derby contender The Puma took third.
+The bay colt won the Arkansas Derby in March and Florida's Sam F. Davis Stakes in February.
 Renegade also came in second in the Remsen Stakes in New York City in December.

 Irad Ortiz Jr. will ride Renegade in what will be the jockey's 10th Derby.
 Ortiz has yet to finish in the money in the Triple Crown opener.
 The 33-year-old has been close, coming in what was ultimately fourth place aboard Improbable in 2019, after the first horse across the finish line, Maximum Security, was disqualified in a wild ending to the race.
 At the Belmont, Ortiz has ridden two horses to victory: Creator in 2016 and Mo Donegal in 2022.

 Commandment and Further Ado each received 6-1 odds in the morning line.
-Commandment won the Florida Derby in March, finishing ahead of The Puma and another Derby competitor, Chief Wallabee, who came in second and third, respectively.
+Commandment won the Florida Derby in March, finishing ahead of another Derby competitor, Chief Wallabee, who came in third.
 The bay colt also won Florida's Fountain of Youth Stakes in February, where Chief Wallabee took second.

 Luis Saez will be aboard Commandment for his 13th Derby.
 The 33-year-old's best performance at the Derby came in 2021, when Essential Quality finished in fourth place but ultimately moved up to third after the winner, Medina Spirit, was stripped of his victory over a positive drug test.
 Five weeks after the Derby, Essential Quality was under Saez for his first win at the Belmont.
 His second Belmont win came when he was aboard Dornoch in 2024.

 Further Ado won the Blue Grass Stakes in Lexington last month and the Kentucky Jockey Club Stakes at Churchill Downs in November.
-The chestnut colt came in second at Florida's Tampa Bay Derby in March behind The Puma.
+The chestnut colt came in second at Florida's Tampa Bay Derby in March.

 John Velazquez will have the mount Saturday in pursuit of his fourth Derby win, his most recent being in 2020 with Authentic after Medina Spirit was stripped of his 2021 victory.
 The 54-year-old has also won the Preakness with National Treasure in 2023 and the Belmont twice, with Union Rags in 2012 and the filly Rags to Riches in 2007.